5-year-old girl adopted in virtual ceremony in Collegeville amid COVID-19

 Like many other events during stay-at-home orders, the adoption was done virtually.

 This is a day Stacey King has been waiting two and a half years for.
-Wednesday she officially became 5-year-old Audriana's legal mother.
+On Wednesday, she officially became 5-year-old Audriana's legal mother.

 While they couldn't officiate the adoption in a Montgomery County courtroom as planned, they were able to work out a special virtual ceremony.